 But there are ways to pack your own clothes if you’re willing to take the effort.
-Here are some tips and advice that will help you make sure that your clothes packing goes as smoothly as possible during your move.
+Here are some tips and advice from our knowledgeable Pembroke movers that will help you make sure that your clothes packing goes as smoothly as possible during your move.

 A. Choose What Clothes to Take With You